Researchers in the UK are looking at better ways to diagnose and treat brain tumours. And managing treatment side effects.

 Research into the side effects and quality of life

-BRIAN (the Brain tumouR Information and Analysis Network) is a new way for those affected by a brain tumour to learn from each other’s experiences.
+BRIAN (the Brain tumouR Information and Analysis Network) is an app.
+It is a new way for those affected by a brain tumour to learn from each other’s experiences.